0xPolygonMiden/miden-base/docs/introduction/get-started/create-account-use-faucet.md

 2. Install the Miden client.

       ```shell
-      cargo install miden-client --features testing,concurrent
+      cargo install miden-cli --features testing,concurrent
       ```
-      You can now use the `miden --version` command, and you should see `Miden 0.3.0`.
+      You can now use the `miden --version` command, and you should see `Miden 0.4.0`.

 3. Initialize the client.
 This creates the `miden-client.toml` file.